sf-wdi-34/angular-routing/readme.md

 *After this workshop, developers will be able to:*

 - Compare and contrast client-side and server-side routing.
 - Add a module to an Angular project.
 - Implement client-side routing with the `ngRoute` module.
- - Display view partials (template files) with the `ng-view` directive.
+- Display views (partial template files) with the `ng-view` directive.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- describe what a route is in an Express server.
+- explain how users navigate beteween different HTML pages.
-- set up Express server routes to serve HTML files.
+- set up HTML routes in an Express server.
 - explain parameterized urls.

 ### Single Page Application Example